 the platform bus initialization process.
 On x86 platforms, the x86 board driver is loaded

 The board driver uses the platform bus protocol to communicate with the platform bus driver.

 After it does its own initialization, the board driver then uses the

-via the pbus_register_protocol() API, the board driver will call pbus_device_add() to create
+After the protocol devices are added, the board driver will call the

 After the platform devices are created, the platform bus initialization is complete.

 The platform bus also supports adding platform devices to be used as components in composite

 CompositeDeviceAdd() call adds a composite device, with the zeroth